 I had always loved whatever I have come across that has a Buddhist feel to it.
 Be it the beautifully colored chortens, the monk in his different shades of maroon (different gurus & their disciples wear slightly different shade and pattern of maroon robes) with prayer beads in his hands or the colorful prayer flags that flutter non-stop in the winds, taking the prayers to the heavens up above.

-All the buddhist places I have been to till date had been proper towns or cities, never had I been to any ‘settlement’ or for that matter, seen one.
+All the Buddhist places I have been to till date had been proper towns or cities, never had I been to any ‘settlement’ or for that matter, seen one.
 I did not know what to expect once I reach my destination.
 So when I finally reached there one Friday afternoon, I was pleasantly surprised to find out an entire town which looked very prosperous and happy from every aspect.
-It was far from what I had imagined to be a small huddle of temporary houses around a couple of monasteries.
+It was far from what I had imagined it to be, a small huddle of temporary houses and a couple of monasteries.

-Within hundred meters of taking the left from the highway and towards Bylakuppe I started to come across familiar sights I have come across in other buddhist-dominated places.
+Within hundred meters of taking the left from the highway and towards Bylakuppe, I started to come across familiar sights I have come across in other Buddhist-dominated places.
 Small and big chortens on both sides of the narrow winding roads.
 A Tibetan market a little ahead.
-A small health-centre little ahead.
+A small health-center little ahead.
 Colourful prayer-flags fluttering at the top of every shop.
 Everything was just like numerous other Buddhist-dominated towns I have been to.

 Have you been to this monastery?
 Or any other monastery and have liked the experience?
 Tell me, I would love to hear.